In the world of presenting and public speaking, the Rule Of Three works like this: deliver your points in 3's, thus, the rule of 3s.

-As you send blood out to your limbs, you would draw blood from the top of your head down to the base of your head and you start listening with the most basic part of your brain... a very animalistic-natured idea.
+As you send blood out to your limbs, you withdraw blood from the top of your head down to the base of your head.
+This will make you start to listen with the most basic part of your brain - a very animalistic-natured idea.

-Remember speak the way they listen, not the way you talk.
+Remember, speak the way they listen, not the way you talk.

 Read more about: Speaking